rancher/docs/content/rancher/v2.6/en/admin-settings/rke-templates/_index.md

 # Template Management

-When you create an RKE template, it is available in the Rancher UI from the **Global** view under **Tools > RKE Templates.** When you create a template, you become the template owner, which gives you permission to revise and share the template.
+When you create an RKE template, it is available in the Rancher UI from the **Cluster Management** view under **RKE Templates**.
+When you create a template, you become the template owner, which gives you permission to revise and share the template.
 You can share the RKE templates with specific users or groups, and you can also make it public.

 Administrators can turn on template enforcement to require users to always use RKE templates when creating a cluster.
 This allows administrators to guarantee that Rancher always provisions clusters with specific settings.